Republic of Kiribati

 Phoenix Islands Protected Area

-At 157,626 square miles in size, the Phoenix Islands Protected Area (PIPA) is one of the largest marine protected areas in the world.
-PIPA is located in the Republic of Kiribati, a region composed of three island groups – the Gilbert, Phoenix, and Line Islands – just five degrees south of the Equator.
+At 157,626 square miles in size, the Phoenix Islands Protected Area (PIPA) is one the largest marine protected areas in the world.
 PIPA is one of Earth’s last intact oceanic coral archipelago ecosystems due to its remoteness and lack of a permanent human presence, and was named a UNESCO World Heritage site in 2010.

-The biological density in this world’s largest designated marine protected area is nothing short of extraordinary.
-Despite rather limited exploration more than 500 fish species are already known here, and species like surgeonfish and parrotfish, rarely seen elsewhere in huge numbers, are found in enormous aggregations.
+The biological density in this area is nothing short of extraordinary.
+Despite rather limited exploration, more than 500 fish species are already known here, and species like surgeonfish and parrotfish, rarely seen elsewhere in huge numbers, are found in enormous aggregations.

 PIPA’s reefs include at least 120 types of coral.
-Dolphins are one of 18 marine mammal species found in these waters—where large whales were once hunted with regularity.
+Dolphins are among the 18 marine mammal species found in these waters—where large whales were once hunted with regularity.
 The site also sits astride key migration routes used by turtles and some aquatic species.
 Uninhabited islands are mobbed by dense flocks of seabirds.

 Back to top